 Health & Medicine

-Douglas Smith of the School of Medicine authors a column on head trauma.
+Brian Strom of the School of Medicine leads a study on electronic medical record implementation.

 Penn Study: Following Traumatic Event, Early Intervention Reduces Children's PTSD Odds by 73 Percent